Research

 Abstract:

-Corporate social responsibility and the private provision of (global) public goods are of key interest to economists and policymakers alike.
-Increasingly, private companies are making their operations carbon neutral, often leading their own products to also be certified accordingly.
-It is an empirical question how consumers value carbon-neutral products and how informed they are about them, which we address as follows.
-First, we provide a meta-analysis of the literature analyzing demand for products with carbon-neutral labels, based on an overall sample of 26,547 participants.
-In this analysis, the focus is on average willingness to pay for carbon reductions as well as on the characteristics of the underlying literature, including the use of stated preferences and population samples, and their association with willingness to pay.
-Second, we leverage information on prices and product characteristics from one of the largest online marketplaces, Amazon's, to infer from revealed preferences on consumers' valuation of carbon-neutral products, through a hedonic approach.
+Corporate social responsibility and the private provision of (global) public goods are of key interest to economists and policymakers.
+Over the last few years, many more private companies made their operations carbon neutral.
+It is an empirical question how consumers value carbon-neutral and low-carbon products, which we address as follows.
+First, we provide a meta-analysis of the literature.
+We analyze consumers' demand for carbon-neutral and low-carbon products, based on an overall sample of 29,666 participants.
+The focus is on average willingness to pay for carbon reductions as well as on the characteristics of the underlying literature, which is mainly based on stated preferences and controlled environments.
+Second, we leverage information on prices and product characteristics from one of the largest online marketplaces, Amazon's.
+Using a hedonic approach, we infer from revealed preferences on consumers' valuation of carbon-neutral products.
 The staggered process of carbon-neutral certification leads to a series of quasi-natural experiments, which we use for identification purposes.
-We find that the literature, which is mainly based on survey studies, suggests a positive willingness to pay for carbon neutrality of products that exceeds most estimates of the social cost of carbon.
-However, this finding is not supported by the hedonic approach, which is based on market prices, where we do not find evidence for a positive willingness to pay for carbon neutrality for a wide range of products sold on Amazon.
+We find that the literature suggests a positive willingness to pay for carbon reductions that exceeds most estimates of the social cost of carbon.
+However, this finding is not supported by the hedonic analyses, where we do not find evidence that consumers value carbon neutrality.

 Publications Prior to Doctoral Studies